Types of soft tissue sarcoma

 You can view and print the quick guides for all the pages in the About soft tissue sarcoma section.

 Fibrosarcomas grow from cells in fibrous tissue.
 The cells are called histiocytes or fibrocytes.
-There are different types of fibrous sarcoma.
+There are different types of fibrosarcoma.
 One is called malignant fibrous histiocytoma.
-Fibrous sarcomas can grow in any part of the body.
+It is also called pleomorphic undifferentiated sarcoma or undifferentiated pleomorphic sarcoma.
+Fibrosarcomas can grow in any part of the body.
 But they are most commonly found in the arms or legs.

 Rhabdomyosarcomas develop from skeletal (striated) muscle cells.
 This is the type of muscle that you can control.
 Rhabdomyosarcomas are found most often in the arms and legs.